-Aerodynamic Turbulence: This is caused by the disruption of airflow from a moving object through the air mass, such as a canopy, body, lines of a canopy or an airplane.
-One example where you might experience this is when a landing area is close to a runway and an airplane is taking off you might experience the vortices from the aircraft taking off causing turbulence.
-You might also feel turbulence if you are following too close to another canopy (directly behind).
+Aerodynamic turbulence is caused by the disruption of airflow from an object moving through the air mass, such as a canopy, body, lines of a canopy, or an airplane.
+One example is when a landing area is close to a runway and an airplane is taking off, you might experience the vortices from the aircraft taking off causing turbulence (Figure 11).
+You may also feel turbulence if you are following too close to another canopy (directly behind).
 You should be especially cautious of this in the landing pattern as to not adversely affect your canopy's performance.